Skip to content

 Nodes: Data with Location#

-Nodes are like enhanced objects that exist in a spatial graph:
+Nodes are like objects that have a specific location within a graph structure.

 node User {